-What can we expect from the Irish Premiership new season?
+What can we expect from the new Irish Premiership season?

 It has been a busy summer of arrivals and departures at Shamrock Park and Doolin will hope that his 'wheeling and dealing' will reap dividends with top-division survival the minimum target.

-Darren Mullen's Newry City return to the Premiership after being crowned Championship winners and the county Down club will aim to prolong their stay with the help of new additions Mark Kelly, Fra Brennan and Mark Kelly.
+Darren Mullen's Newry City return to the Premiership after being crowned Championship winners and the county Down club will be determined to prolong their stay in the top flight.